 e’╟ S and e’’╟ S’.

-The condition on the truthmaking of a negated sentence is adopted from Fine (2017) and involves the relation of falsity making, a relation that holds between a situation and a sentence just in case s makes S false and is wholly relevant to the falsity of S
+The condition on the truthmaking of a negated sentence below is adopted from Fine (2017) and involves the relation of falsity making ╢, a relation that holds between a situation e and a sentence just in case s makes S false and is wholly relevant to the falsity of S:

-(42) e╟ S iff e ╢S.
+(42) d. e╟ S iff e ╢S.

 The condition on the truthmaking of universally quantified sentences below, adopted from Armstrong (1997, 2004), captures a condition on exhaustiveness conveyed by the universal quantifier: